The Theory of Everything (2014 film): Filming

-By 8 October 2013, principal photography had begun, with the shooting being done at Cambridge University, and at other locations in Cambridgeshire and across the United Kingdom.

 Prior to the start of principal photography, Working Title had begun shooting on the lawn in front of the New Court building from 23 September 2013 to 27 September 2013; they filmed the Cambridge May Ball scene, set in 1963.
 On 24 September 2013, scenes were filmed at St John's College, The Backs in Queen's Road, and Queen's Green.
-The New Court lawn and Kitchen Bridge were included features in the filming location of the piece.
-The May Ball scene was the last of the outside shoots, with filming in a lecture theatre the following day, and the remaining filming completed in the studio over the final five weeks of production.
+The New Court lawn and Kitchen Bridge were featured places included in the location filming.

+Principal photography began on 8 October 2013, with the location filming at the University of Cambridge, and at other places in Cambridgeshire and across the United Kingdom.
+The May Ball scene was also the last of the outdoor shoots, with filming in a lecture theatre the following day, and the remaining filming completed in the studio over the final five weeks of production.

-The pyrotechnic specialists Titanium Fireworks, who developed the displays for the London 2012 Olympic Games, provided three identical firework displays for the Trinity College, Cambridge May Ball scene.
+The pyrotechnic specialists Titanium Fireworks, who developed the displays for the London 2012 Olympic Games, provided three identical firework displays for the May Ball scene at Trinity College, Cambridge.